AL333Z/ASWProject/README.md

 ASWProject
 ==========

-A project about applet, servlet and other not so exiting stuff.
+A project about applet, servlet and other not so exciting stuff.

 TODO
 ----